This post was originally published February 27, 2023 and has been edited with a new tutorial video

 Ok!
 Here’s how it turned out!

 One thing to note–it also looks SO much better because while we were filling in the holes and painting, we were also landscaping the house, which turned out to be a huge deal too.
-I’ll be sharing more about that next week.
+You can read more about that here.

 Beautiful address numbers